top of page

 Over a period of time, this reduces cravings and gradually diminishes the pleasure associated with drinking, helping you take control of your drinking.

-In Australia, naltexone is considered a first-line medication for the treatment of alcohol issues.
-In order to ensure this medication is safe and appropriate for you, it is important to consult a medical practitioner.
-Naltexone is available by prescription from a general pracitioner and is subsidised under the Pharmaceutical Benefits Scheme (PBS), making it widely accessible and affordable.
-We collaborate with your GP of choice to assist in monitoring the therapeutic effects of the medication and providing psycho-educational support.
+In Australia, naltrexone is considered a first-line medication in the treatment of alcohol use concerns.
+To ensure it is safe and appropriate, consultation with a medical practitioner is required.
+It is available by prescription from a GP and is subsidised under the Pharmaceutical Benefits Scheme (PBS), making it accessible and affordable.
+We collaborate with your GP of choice to support safe prescribing, monitor progress, and provide integrated psychological care.

 20211225_072817_edited_edited_edited_edited_edited_edited_edited_edited_edited.jpg